 Yes.
 Children's discounted rates apply to kids 12 and under.

-For rafting, no. But every participant must be able to fit into and wear one of our life jackets.
+Rafting: Nope. 🙂 But every participant must be able to fit into and wear one of our life jackets.
 We have a variety of sizes to choose from and you are more than welcome to come in and try on one of our life jackets prior to your trip.
 Horseback: There is no weight limit and all abilities are welcome, but each rider must be capable of riding their own horse and reach the stirrups.
 If you have questions or concerns, please call us at 406-848-7777.

 The Yellowstone River is classified as Class II-III rapids from Yellowstone National Park to Paradise Valley (the first 18 miles of legally navigable whitewater on the Yellowstone River).
 The rapids are rated on a scale of I-VI, with I being moving water and VI being unrunnable.
 Class II is waves up to about 3 feet, while Class III can encompass larger waves or obstacles.

 We recommend bringing cameras only if they are waterproof and have a safety strap.
 Photos are taken of most trips and you will have a chance to view and possibly purchase the photos in our office when you get back from your trip or later online.

 Not recommended.
 Bring at your own risk, and only if waterproof.
 We know your phone is a lifeline, navigator, camera, and much more.
 But even so, they can stand between you and the best river experience available.
 Ultimately, the decision is yours but remember there is a chance your phone could get wet or slip out of your hands and sink to the bottom of the river.